bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Streams _(IO)_

 ### Channels _(Message Passing)_
+A channel is a typed queue of fix or variable length.
+Each channel transports only a particular simple or compound data type through the channel.

+		TODO how are channels created...

+While each channel has an input and an output end a channel type is either an input `[<]` end or an output `[>]` end.

+		Message[<] input
+		Message[>] output

+Usually channels are of fixed length and block on send or receive if the channel if full or respectively empty.
+Another type of channel is non-blocking; their square brackets are inverse symbolising their responsiveness.

+		Message]<[ non-blocking-input
+		Message]>[ non-blocking-output

+Finally it can also be expressed as a channel type that the blocking behaviour of a channel is unknown or unimportant.

+		Message[<[ may-block-input
+		Message]>] may-block-output

+The different types of channels allow to write functions that work just for blocking (`M[>]`,`M[<]`) or non-blocking (`M]>[`,`M]<[`) channels or both of them (`M]>]`,`M[<[`) and for particular value types or specific instances by using a type variable like `M` would be.

+#### Cross-Channel-Synchronisation
+As channels can block a situation naturally arises where a value should be send to the first of a couple of channels that accepts the value or where a value should be received from the first of a couple of channels that has a value available with the guarantee that in the end only one channel is affected.
+This is called a _select_ operation.

+To receive the first available value from a list of channels the alternatives are listed with the _select_ operator `|=` instead of usual _let_ `=`:

+		T value
+			|= channel-a <<
+			|= channel-b <<
+			|= channel-c <<

+_Select_ tries to receive a `value` of type `T` in the order given, top to bottom.
+If non of the channels offers a value (they all blocked waiting) `value` becomes the first value available for any of the channels with no particular priority should multiple channels offer a value _simultaneously_.

+Similarly to send to the first channel that accepts a value the _select_ operator `|=` is used as well:

+		T[>] channel
+			|= value >> channel-a
+			|= value >> channel-b
+			|= value >> channel-c

+The _select_ tries to send a `value` in the order given, top to bottom.
+In non of the channels directly accepts the value (they all blocked waiting) the `value` is send to the first channel accepting it with no particular priority should multiple channels accept a value _simultaneously_.
+In any case the operation returns the channel that accepted the value.
+The value could also be different for each alternative.

+#### Time-outs
+When blocking send or receive should time out a _select_ is used together with a special channel that accepts/offers a value after a certain time.

+		Int value
+			|= channel <<
+			|= '7 after '5ms

+The `after` procedure creates an ad hoc channel that offers `'7` after `5ms`.
+To synchronise such a time-out for multiple parallel processes a common time-out channel can be used.

 ### Processes
 A process is a isolated lightweight thread of execution exclusively connected